madumlao/rbenv-binstubs/README.md

 [rbenv-bundler](https://github.com/carsomyr/rbenv-bundler) is another rbenv plugin for bundler - it makes shims aware of bundle installation paths.
 It uses a more involved approach which has performance and other consequences.

 ## Note on Patches/Pull Requests

-*Since I no longer using rbenv, I am happy to include pull requests, but I am not actively developing this plugin.
-If you are interested in taking on this project, either completely or in partnership, please contact me.*

 * Fork the project.
 * Make your feature addition or bug fix, **with tests**